 The New Man in Christ

-3 If then you were raised with Christ, keep seeking the things above, where Christ is, seated at the right hand of God.
-2 Set your mind on the things above, not on the things that are on the earth.
-3 For you died, and your life is hidden with Christ in God; 4 and when Christ who is our life appears, then you also will appear with him in glory.
+3 If then you were raised together with Christ, keep seeking the things above, where Christ is, seated at the right hand of God.
+2 Set your mind on the things above, and not the things of this earth.1 3 For you died, and your life is hidden with Christ in God; 4 and when Christ, who is our life, appears, you too will appear in glory with him.

-5 Therefore put to death what is earthly within you:1 sexual immorality, uncleanness, passion, evil desire, and covetousness (which is idolatry).
-6 Because of these things the wrath of God comes upon the sons of disobedience.2 7 And you yourselves once walked in them, when you lived in them.
-8 But now you must put off all these as well: anger, wrath, malice, slander,3 and obscene talk out of your mouth.
-9 Do not lie to one another, since you have put off the old man with his practices, 10 and have put on the new man, who is being renewed in knowledge according to the image of the One who created him, 11 wherein there is neither Greek nor Jew, circumcised nor uncircumcised, barbarian, Scythian, slave nor free, but Christ is all and in all.
+5 So then: Put to death all that is earthly within you:2 sexual immorality, uncleanness, base passion, evil desire, and covetousness (which is idolatry).
+6 Because of these things the wrath of God continually comes on the sons of disobedience.3 7 And you yourselves once walked in these things, when your life was governed by them.
+8 But now you must put off all these as well: anger, wrath, malice, slander,4 and obscene talk out of your mouth.
+9 Never lie to one another, for you have put off the old man, together with all his practices, 10 and have put on the new man, who is being restored to true spiritual knowledge as he takes on5 the image of him who created him; 11 and here6 there is neither Greek nor Jew, circumcised nor uncircumcised, barbarian, Scythian, slave nor free, but Christ is all and in all.

-12 Therefore, as the chosen ones of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness, and longsuffering; 13 bearing with one another, and forgiving one another if anyone has a complaint against another: Just as the Lord forgave you, so too you should forgive one another.
-14 And above all these things put on love, which is the perfect bond for uniting you as one.4 15 And let the peace of Christ rule in your hearts, to which also you were called in one body; and be thankful.
-16 Let the word of Christ dwell in you richly, in all wisdom5 teaching and admonishing one another with psalms6 and hymns and spiritual songs, singing with grace7 in your hearts to God.
+12 Therefore, as the chosen ones of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness, and longsuffering.
+13 If there are any grievances among you,7 bear with one another and forgive one another; just as the Lord forgave you, so too should you forgive.
+14 And above all these things put on love, which is the perfect bond for bringing you to unity.8 15 And let the peace of Christ rule in your hearts (to which also9 you were called in one body), and be thankful.
+16 Let the word of Christ dwell in you richly, in all wisdom10 teaching and admonishing one another with psalms11 and hymns and spiritual songs, singing with grace12 in your hearts to God.
 17 And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through him.

 18 Wives, submit to your own husbands, as is proper in the Lord.
-19 Husbands, love your wives and do not be embittered against them.8 20 Children, obey your parents in all things, for this is well pleasing to the Lord.
-21 Fathers, do not press9 your children too hard, lest they should lose heart.
-22 Slaves, in all things obey your masters according to the flesh, not with mere eye-service, as menpleasers, but in sincerity of heart, fearing God.
-23 And whatever you do, work at it heartily, as if for the Lord and not for men, 24 knowing that from the Lord you will receive the inheritance as your reward: It is the Lord Christ whom you serve.
-25 But the one who does wrong will pay for the wrong he has done; and with God there is no partiality.
+19 Husbands, love your wives, and never let yourself grow bitter against them.13 20 Children, obey your parents in all things, for this is well pleasing to the Lord.
+21 Fathers, don’t press14 your children too hard, or they may lose heart.
+22 Slaves, in all things obey your earthly masters,15 not with mere eye-service, as men-pleasers, but with sincerity of heart, fearing God.
+23 And whatever you do, work at it heartily, as for the Lord and not for men, 24 knowing that in return you will receive an inheritance from the Lord.16 It is the Lord Christ whom you serve.
+25 But he who does wrong will pay for the wrong he has done; and there is no partiality with God.
+4:1 And masters, treat your slaves justly and fairly, knowing that you too have a master in heaven.

 - Lit. your members which are on the earth

-- Some mss omit upon the sons of disobedience
+- Some mss omit on the sons of disobedience

 - Or blasphemy